-We hope to see you enjoying all that Summer in Arlington Heights has to offer.
+We hope to see you enjoying all that the Arlington Heights has to offer this fall.

 Maryfran H. Leno